May 17, 2023

 This is why CaaS tends to come up in conversations about design automation as well: Creative marketers partner with teams that help automate the admin that makes scalable design possible.
 Without the tedium, and without the wasted hours.

-CaaS partners can use automated systems that combine design workflow technology with their top talent, allowing creative teams to move quickly through a fully-managed process including everything from staffing and sourcing, to project management, and invoice tracking, as well as 360-evaluations.
+CaaS partners can use automated systems that combine design workflow technology with their top talent, allowing creative teams to move quickly through a fully-managed process including everything from staffing and sourcing, to project management, invoice generator tools for faster invoice tracking, as well as 360 evaluations.
 The end point?
 Projects that get delivered in 12- to 24-hour turnarounds, without skimping on, you know, being great.
 Amazon learned it firsthand, with nearly 350 design hours and over 1,000 creative assets delivered in the first three months.

 Automation helps them get off the ground quickly as well.
 CaaS partnerships give creative marketers virtual teams that can be auto-assembled for specific projects within minutes, including a dedicated project manager who works with designers directly.
 Try getting that kind of mileage out of your design team without rubbing your forehead.